The education requirement for attaining CFP® certification includes two main parts:

 Bachelor's Degree Requirement

-In addition to completing courses that cover the financial planning topics required for CFP® certification, a bachelor's degree (or higher), or its equivalent,1 in any discipline, from an accredited college or university2 is required to attain CFP® certification.
+In addition to completing courses that cover the financial planning topics required for CFP® certification, a bachelor's degree (or higher), or its equivalent,1 in any discipline, from a regionally accredited college or university2 is required to attain CFP® certification.
 The bachelor's degree requirement is a condition of initial certification; it is not a requirement to be eligible to take the CFP® Certification Examination.
 After you pass the CFP® Certification Examination, you will be required to provide evidence (official transcript from the degree-granting institution) that you hold a qualified bachelor's degree or higher degree.
 Please submit your sealed official transcript to:

 Attn: Support Specialists